hartnetl/the-sealiest-game-you-will-play-today/README.md

 ### 2.2 Scope

-The aim of this project was to build a game using vanilla JavaScript.
+The aim of this project was to design a project using vanilla JavaScript.
 I decided to go ahead with a text based adventure game with mutiple outcomes for the player to discover.

 The features to include: